Fimochi/UI-TARS-Google-Colab-Integration/README.md

     !vllm serve "bytedance-research/UI-TARS-2B-SFT" --limit-mm-per-prompt "image=5" --dtype=half &
    ```

-3. Create an Ngrok account and press 'Your Authtoken'.
-Then, copy this to your clipboard.
+2. Create an Ngrok account and press 'Your Authtoken'.
+Then, copy this to your clipboard, and paste this in the [REPLACE THESE BRACKETS AND WORDS WITH YOUR authtoken] area.
+Then, you may run the model.
+3. Press the run button.
+Wait for the model to download.
+This should take a few minutes.